Arda-Computer/Arda/README.md

 Moving away from a form-factor that is as deeply entrenched as conventional personal computing - having not changed in the past half a century - is no easy feat.
 We’re therefore taking a staged approach to building this future:

-1. Milestone 1: Reaching feature parity with conventional personal computers.
-Luckily, since most of what we do today is in the browser, we can build a tool on top of this preexisting, open and powerful ecosystem. `Oct 2022`
+`1.
+Milestone 1:` Reaching feature parity with conventional personal computers.
+Luckily, since most of what we do today is in the browser, we can build a tool on top of this preexisting, open and powerful ecosystem.
-2. Milestone 2: Become more usable, convenient and faster to use than conventional personal computers.
-Using XR-native features like eye tracking, higher i/o bandwidth and multiplayer to take the product from hobbyists to mass market. `Early 2023`
+`2.
+Milestone 2:` Become more usable, convenient and faster to use than conventional personal computers.
+Using XR-native features like eye tracking, higher i/o bandwidth and multiplayer to take the product from hobbyists to mass market.
-3. Milestone 3:  Build a platform based on WebXR, allowing developers to build new types of applications `Mid 2023`
+`3.
+Milestone 3:`  Build a platform based on WebXR, allowing developers to build new types of applications.

 ## Contributing